fischeversenker/nestjs-test/blog-post.md

-**To follow along you should be at least somewhat familiar with TypeScript, the terminal and node/npm.
-Experience with Angular definitely helps but is not a requirement.**
+**To follow along you should be at least somewhat familiar with TypeScript, the command line and npm.
+Having experience with Angular definitely helps but is not a requirement.**

 # Background
 TypeScript is fairly common when it comes to Frontend Frameworks.